limina1/indextr-client/README.md

 # Alexandria

 Alexandria is a Nostr Knowledge Base (NKB) and a reader for long-form articles.
+For a thorough introduction, please refer to our [project documention](https://wikistr.com/gc-alexandria*dd664d5e4016433a8cd69f005ae1480804351789b59de5af06276de65633d319).

 ## Features